 Tyler’s career coaching record of 193-157 includes 87-64 at Albright, highlighted by the 1998 conference championship, and 106-93 at Shepherd, a 34-win improvement over the seven year period before he arrived.

-Tyler has a growing number of former assistants and players who have gone on to successful careers in coaching, including Justin Namolik, head coach at Shepherd University (WV), Marcus Kahn, head coach at UMW, Chad Myers, head coach at Elev/8 Sports Academy (Fla.); Gene McAteer, head coach at Bridgewater-Raritan HS (NJ), Danley Shank, head coach at Shalom Christian Academy (PA), Duncan Williams, assistant coach at Alderson-Broaddus College (WV), and Fred Lymas, assistant coach at Washington Adventist University (MD).
-In addition, Tyler hired Jeff Price as the head basketball coach at West Virginia Wesleyan, who is now the head coach at Lynn University; Jim Boone, now the head coach at Delta State, and Patrick Beilein, currently an assistant coach for the Utah Jazz.
+Tyler has a growing number of former assistants and players who have gone on to successful careers in coaching, including Justin Namolik, head coach at Shepherd University (WV), Marcus Kahn, head coach at UMW, Chad Myers, head coach at Elev/8 Sports Academy (Fla.); Gene McAteer, head coach at Bridgewater-Raritan HS (NJ), Danley Shank, head coach at Shalom Christian Academy (PA), Duncan Williams, assistant coach at Alderson-Broaddus College (WV), and Fred Lymas, assistant coach at Berry University (Fla.).
+In addition, Tyler hired Jeff Price as the head basketball coach at West Virginia Wesleyan, who is now the head coach at Lynn University; Jim Boone, now the head coach at Delta State, and Patrick Beilein, currently the head coach at LeMoyne.

 Tyler earned a bachelor of arts in history and a master's degree in education from The College of William and Mary.
 He was a guard on the basketball team at Division I William and Mary, where he played against all-time greats Len Bias and David Robinson.

 Tyler is an avid reader and a Civil War enthusiast.
 An active leader in the community, Tyler is a member of the Rappahannock Rotary Club, and frequently speaks on campus and in the community.
-He is a member of NACDA, and a member of the NCAA Division III regional men's basketball ranking committee.
+He is a member of NACDA, and a member of the NCAA Division III national men's basketball committee.
 In winter 2015, he took the reigns as the chair of the Capital Athletic Conference Board of Directors.
-He and his wife Dawn have two children, son Jordan (17) and daughter Logan (13).
+He and his wife, Dr. Dawn Tyler, have two children, son Jordan (18) and daughter Logan (15).